Anthony Salz: Career

 Salz has spent most of his career at Freshfields and its successor, Freshfields Bruckhaus Deringer.
 He spent a year at Davis Polk & Wardwell in New York in the late 1970s.
-From 1980-2006, Salz made a partner.
-From 1990-1994, he was the head of corporate finance.
+From 1980 to 2006, Salz made a partner.
+From 1990 to 1994, he was the head of corporate finance.

 In 1996, he became senior partner of Freshfields.
 He was a co-Senior Partner of Freshfields Bruckhaus Deringer from 2000 until 2006.
 In 2006, he joined Rothschild as an Executive Vice Chairman.

 In July 2012, he was appointed to head an independent review into Barclays’ culture and business practices in the wake of the Libor-rigging scandal.

 He is a non-executive board member at the Department for Education and is a trustee of the Scott Trust which owns The Guardian newspaper.

-In August 2013, he was appointed Chairman of the board of Bloomsbury Publishing, in an independent and non-executive capacity.
+In August 2013, he was appointed chairman of the board of Bloomsbury Publishing, in an independent and non-executive capacity.

 Salz was appointed non-executive vice chairman of venture firm Hambro Perks in 2019.